TIY-Durham/2015-FALL-FEE/07--The-Last-Cascade/README.md

 Remember that `scripts.js` file with your pseudocode?
 Time to implement the JavaScript.
 You've already written out _how_ it should work, so try writing the code that will _make_ it work.
 Leave your pseudocode in on the appropriate line of code.
 If you find you need to change your code than what you originally envisioned, leave the original comment, but add a comment explaining what you changed and why.

-#### NestedAccordian
+#### NestedAccordion

 Aim for the following targets:

 * One accordion opening in one direction: opening when initially closed or closed when initially open
-* Open and close the accordian
+* Open and close the accordion
-* Multiple accordians opening and closing all at once
+* Multiple accordions opening and closing all at once
 * Make a "real accordion": one that only opens one panel at a time